STIXProject/stixproject.github.io/documentation/concepts/composition/index.md

 ###Multiple objects
 You may also wish to convey observable information that is not limited to the properties of a single instance object (e.g. an email message with a file attachment).
 STIX/CybOX enables this through the use of a Related_Objects structure available on any given Object that allows you to assert a relationship to another Object and to characterize the nature of the relationship with a label (e.g. “Contained_Within”).
 You can specify property patterns on any property fields of any of the related Objects.
 Similar to the semantics of multiple property patterns on a single Object (described above), property patterns on multiple Objects would evaluate as equivalent to a logical AND of those patterns but specifically as applied to a single instance of each Object and considering the specified inter-object relationships.
 In other words, for the pattern to be true all of the individual property patterns and specified relationships must be true.
-This approach to composing more complex observables through related objects is often referred to as “relational composition”.
+This approach to composing more complex observables through related objects is often referred to as “**relational composition**”.
 {% include expand_link.html text="More detail on mechanism and use >>" section="multiple-objects" %}
 {% capture expandable %}

 ####Observable with multiple related Objects
-**(often referred to as "relational composition")**

    * Use for: characterize a more complex situation involving multiple related objects (e.g. an email with a Subject of “Syria strategic plans leaked” and an attached file with File_Name of “bombISIS.pdf”)
    * As an observable instance this characterizes a more complex observation involving a set of related objects each with specific properties {% include expand_link.html section="composition5" disabledText="Hide Example" %}